 This specific process of increased circulation is comparable to partaking in low to moderate cardio exercises depending on the duration of your sauna usage.

-This produces white blood cells that reduce inflammation and reduce swelling that works to alleviate types of chronic pain.
+This produces white blood cells that reduce inflammation and reduce swelling which works to alleviate types of chronic pain.
 Infrared saunas also guard against inflammation.

 As a result, regular sauna usage can lower blood pressure, enhance heart function, and generally work well as a tool to keep your heart healthy.